Fort Scott in Bourbon County, Kansas — The American Midwest (Upper Plains)

 Erected 1906 by Wm H. Lytle G.A.R.
 No. 32 Dept. of Kan. by Public Subscription.

-National Avenue and West 2nd Street, on the right on South National Avenue.
+Location.
+37° 50.375′ N, 94° 42.459′ W. Memorial is in Fort Scott, Kansas, in Bourbon County.
+It is at the intersection of South National Avenue and West 2nd Street, on the right on South National Avenue.
 On Street parking is available around the Courthouse.
 Touch for map.
-Marker is at or near this postal address: 210 South National Avenue, Fort Scott KS 66701, United States of America.
+Memorial is at or near this postal address: 210 South National Avenue, Fort Scott KS 66701, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Fort Scott Spanish American War Memorial (within shouting distance of this marker); In Honored Memory (within shouting distance of this marker); Site of Fort Henning (within shouting distance of this marker); Memorial Hall (about 300 feet away, measured in a direct line); Moody Building (about 400 feet away); Richards Building (about 500 feet away); Ingham Building (about 500 feet away); Milrose Block (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Fort Scott Spanish American War Memorial (within shouting distance of this marker); In Honored Memory (within shouting distance of this marker); Site of Fort Henning (within shouting distance of this marker); Memorial Hall (about 300 feet away, measured in a direct line); Moody Building (about 400 feet away); Richards Building (about 500 feet away); Ingham Building (about 500 feet away); Milrose Block (approx. 0.2 miles away).
 Touch for a list and map of all markers in Fort Scott.

 More about this memorial.
 This memorial consists of the common Civil War Soldier at "parade rest".
 Below him, is carved crossed sabers with their leather strapping.
 In front of the statue is a three-sided pylon topped with a large cannonball.
 The third side is blank.
 Further to the left, and completing the Memorial, is a large caliber Parrott gun.